ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## 0. Why Nix

-I heard about Nix several years ago.
-It uses [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to manage system dependencies and can roll back to any historical state at any time.
+I heard about the Nix package manager several years ago.
+It uses [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to manage system dependencies, and the Linux distribution build on top of it can roll back to any historical state at any time.
 Although it sounds impressive, it requires learning a new language and writing code to install packages, I thought it was too troublesome and didn't study it at the time.

 But recently I encountered two troublesome things when migrating the system, which made me decide to try Nix.